Skip to main content

 Savings rate changes your trajectory immediately.
 Market returns are uncertain this year, but your cash flow decisions are under direct control.

-If savings rate rises from 15 percent to 30 percent, the investable surplus doubles.
-That shift often matters more than short term return differences.
+If your savings rate rises from 15 percent to 30 percent, your investable surplus doubles.
+That shift often matters more than short-term return differences.

 Practical implementation

-1. Calculate savings rate from last three months, not from one ideal month.
+1. Calculate your savings rate from the last three months, not from one ideal month.

-3. Increase contribution by a fixed percentage each quarter.
+3. Increase your contribution by a fixed percentage each quarter.

 4. Route bonuses using a pre-decided split.